GSA/notify-python-demo/README.md

 To send via CSV, you will need the `--csv` `bool` flag, the `--path` and the `--filename` options.
 Currently, the csv send functionality is set to send bulk messages per template.
 This means that you will need to have the `template_id` and all of the `personalisation` attributes will need to be individual columns in your csv.
+And, as of now, you will need to modify the code to match those personalisations.

 For example, if you have a template which has two personalisations: `((day_of_the_week))` and `((color))`, you will need to have a `day_of_the_week` column and a `color` column in your csv, in addition to either `number` or `email`